How to fix invalid certificate error on Mac

-To clear cache in Safari, go to the Preferences page and then Advanced tap to enable the Develop menu.
+To clear cache in Safari, go to the Settings page and then Advanced tab to enable the Develop menu.
 Then, click the Develop menu and choose Empty Caches.

 There’s a quicker way to remove cache and other browsing data from all your browsers at once.
 CleanMyMac X can help you do that.
 This tool has many useful features for your Mac, and Apple notarizes it.

 - Download CleanMyMac X for free and install it.

-- Launch the app, go to the Privacy feature, and press Scan.
+- Launch the app, go to the Privacy feature, and click Scan.

 - Check and remove the browsing data.

 The app will remove outdated cache and help erase all traces of your online activity.

 Time on your Mac should be in sync with the server your device is connected to.
 So, when you have an invalid certificate error, you need to check your date and time settings.

 - Click on the Apple menu and choose System Settings.

 - Select General > Date & Time.

-- Ensure the box next to “Set date and time automatically” is checked.
+- Ensure that the “Set date and time automatically” option is turned on.

 - Quit System Settings.

 3. Modify the trust settings

 If fixing the date & time doesn’t solve the issue, the next step is to change the trust settings for certificates causing the problem.
 Most certificates will use default settings that will either mean they are trusted or not.
 Some certificates use custom settings.
 If these custom settings are set incorrectly, it can cause macOS to display an invalid certificate error.

 How do I find certificates on my Mac?

 - Go to Utilities and launch Keychain Access.

 - Select the login keychain.

 - Choose Certificates at the top menu bar.

 - Double-click the certificate to open its settings.